dfds-data/terraform-modules/modules/lambda_cleanup_simple_athena_table/README.md

 # Introduction

-This module spins up the infrastructure for monitoring a cloudwatch log group and sending alerts to a Microsoft Teams channel.
+This module spins up the infrastructure for a cronjob on aws lambda.
+It uses a pattern that separates the infrastructure from the code.
+The build team controls the CI/CD pipeline for the code, the execution environment, environment variables.
+Running `terraform apply` after updating the code, layer or environment will not revert these updates

 # How to use